An official website of the State of Oregon

 You are here:

-Oregon has experienced a recent cycle of emergencies and disasters, including floods, drought, wildfires, ice storms, excessive heat, and a pandemic.
-If the recent disasters that have impacted our state have taught us anything, it's that being prepared can make a big difference.
-Each Oregon citizen should proactively prepare to be self-sufficient for at least two weeks during a disaster.
+Oregon has experienced a recent cycle of emergencies and disasters, including floods, drought, wildfires, ice storms, excessive heat and a pandemic.
+These disasters illustrate why being prepared can make a big difference.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how